-In 2022, we added a review of 18 participants (13 of whom were children) who used a digestive enzyme cartridge with enteral nutrition for 3 - 27 months; authors report an immediate reduction in reported gastrointestinal symptoms, and improvements in anthropometrics after one year (Hendrix, 2022).
+In 2022, we added a case series of 18 participants (13 of whom were children, and four who were ages birth to five years), who used a digestive enzyme cartridge with enteral nutrition for three to 27 months.
+Authors reported an immediate reduction in gastrointestinal symptoms and improvements in anthropometrics after one year to undernourished patients receiving supplemental enteral nutrition (Hendrix, 2022).